Japan nationalists return after nearing islands disputed with China

 The trip by the right-wing Japanese group comes days after Japanese Prime Minister Shinzo Abe sent an offering to Tokyo's Yasukuni Shrine for war dead - seen by critics as a symbol of Japan's past militarism - on the anniversary of Japan's World War Two defeat.

-Ganbare Nippon is not officially affiliated with any political party but its members have organised rallies to support Abe and visited Yasukuni en masse on Thursday, carrying Japanese flags and banners.
+Ganbare Nippon is not officially affiliated with any political party but its members have organized rallies to support Abe and visited Yasukuni en masse on Thursday, carrying Japanese flags and banners.

 Last August, activists from Hong Kong landed on one of the disputed islands and were detained by Japanese authorities before being deported.